From my book in progress, SHIFT: Stories and Strategies for a New Paradigm.

 Here is one example of a strange encounter that took place while I lived in Japan for one year in my late twenties.

-If you would like to see more from the book, please read Shift – Excerpt 1, accessible from the link below or through the drop-down menu, or contact me for more pages.
+If you would like to see more from the book, please read Shift – Excerpt 1, accessible from the link below or through the main drop-down menu, or contact me for more pages.

-NOH DRAMA Just a few weeks into a January move to Osaka, Japan by the urging of a friend who had been there for a couple of years teaching English as a Second Language classes, I arranged to meet for a job interview at the local donut shop a few blocks from my apartment in Ikuno-ku.
-When I got there, in the pouring rain, I was met by “Yoshi”, a middle-aged Japanese man and school owner who spoke no English.
-His young assistant immediately stepped in, a young Australian man, named “Nick”, presumably one of his teachers or assistants who was fluent in Japanese.
-Nick was there to translate for us and things started off pretty smoothly.
-Fifteen minutes into our meeting at the donut shop, however, a decision was made abruptly to visit the school together.
+Just a few weeks into a January move to Osaka, Japan by the urging of a friend who had been there for a couple of years teaching English as a Second Language classes, I arranged to meet for a job interview at a local donut shop a few blocks from my home.
+When I arrived in the pouring rain, I was met by “Yoshi,” a handsome, middle-aged Japanese man and school owner who spoke no English.
+His young assistant immediately stepped in, a young Australian man named Nick, who was fluent in Japanese.
+Nick was there to translate and things started off pretty smoothly over coffee and donuts.

-A heated and rapid conversation between the two broke out.
+heated and rapid conversation between the two men broke out.
 I became more alarmed in each passing second as they continued to talk vigorously without answering any of my questions.
-What am I doing, I thought.
-Back home, I would never have gotten into this predicament, never gotten into a car with two strangers, two men I know nothing about!
+What am I doing, I thought?
+Back home in California, I would never have gotten into this predicament, never gotten into a car with two strangers, two men I know nothing about!
 What have I done, what is the matter with me!
+I wondered repeatedly.

-I asked Nick again what was going on exactly, “I thought we were going to the school?”
+I asked Nick again what was going on exactly.
+“I thought we were going to the school?”
 I queried again, trying to be more composed this time.
-Nick turned to me with what seemed like a completely different tone and tenor to his face and his voice, stating flatly, “We are not going to the school” and turned back to face forward.
+Nick turned to me with what seemed like a completely different tone and tenor to his voice and his face, stating flatly, “We are not going to the school” and turned back to face forward.
 I was horrified now as the rain continued to pelt the car in blinding sheets of water.
 I had no idea where I was and my common sense compass was spinning out of control.

-(This is a brief excerpt from Chapter 7 of my book in progress, Shift © 2018, Mary Corbin.
+This is a brief excerpt from Chapter 7 of SHIFT: Stories and Strategies for a New Paradigm, © 2018, Mary Corbin.
 No reprints without permission.